 “He stuck his hands down my pants….
 He did it to my friend too.”

 Part of me felt a tinge of relief that it was another four-year-old at school and not some older child or adult.
 Four year olds, I tried to tell myself, were in a really inquisitive, exploratory stage and body anatomy of the other gender is somewhat of a mystery.
-It was mostly innocent, but still not OK.
+It was likely innocent, but still not OK.
 Never OK.

 “Did you tell any teachers?”

-“Where did this happen?”
+“Where did it happen?”

 “It was on the playground.”